Valentina Tolkunova: Biography

-At age 18, Valentina Tolkunova entered Moscow State Art and Cultural University.
+At age 18, Valentina Tolkunova entered the Moscow State Art and Cultural University.
 In 1966, she became a member of Yury Saulsky's jazz band VIO-66 as a soloist and jazz singer.
-In 1971, she graduated from the Gnessin State Musical College and recorded songs for the TV series Den' za Dnem (Day After Day).
+In 1971, she graduated from the Gnessin State Musical College and recorded songs for the TV series Day by Day.
 The year 1972 was Tolkunova's breakthrough year, due to a noted performance of songs, and marked the beginning of a successful career in radio and TV.
 In 1973, she began a busy collaboration with the Moscow Philharmonic Concert Association (Moskonzert), and in 1989 she founded and became the director of her own theatre.
 Over a thirty-year recording career, Valentina Tolkunova released at least thirteen albums.
 She also won many awards in Soviet republics and was a 23-time winner of the "Song of the Year" competition on television.